Frangidha/History-project/README.md

 Each item opened a new tab when clicked as expected and correct hover color was present.

-Footer Contact Information
+Footer bibliography

-Testing was performed on the phone number in the contact information section of the footer to ensure behaviour was as expected.
+the footer was made with APA sourcing to the actual text/content creators.

 Validator Testing